GSA/challenges-and-prizes/pages/events.md

         <p class="card-text text-center"> Looking for your ideas!</p>
 <p>University and college students, researchers, faculty, and staff: Help us reach YOU!</p>

-<p>Where do you find funding opportunities or share your ideas for the chance to win cash prizes?
-Join us August 15 to meet the ReachU team and learn more about this crowdsourcing campaign.
+<p>Where do you find funding opportunities or share your ideas for the chance to win cash prizes?<br/> Join us August 15 to meet the ReachU team and learn more about this crowdsourcing campaign.
  </p>

  <p class="card-text text-center">